 This role and the individuals that I interact with daily, motivate me everyday, as I love how I can play a part in the client’s eagerness to get to know themselves better after certain hardships.
 Part of my job is “the getting to know stage”, which is so amazing.
 The most fulfilling part of my role is seeing the client complete their program and hearing how impactful the help of JFT programs are for them and their families.

-Alexis Stein has 12+ years experience in the addictions and mental health field, where she uses a trauma-informed lens to support clients through their goals and recovery.
+Alexis Locker has 12+ years of experience in the addictions and mental health field, where she uses a trauma-informed lens to support clients through their goals and recovery.

 Alexis is passionate about working with people who experience emotional dysregulation and strives to work with individuals, couples, and families to learn strategies to support solution-focused goals.